sasha-ajin/python-advanced-topics/3.decorators/README.md

 ivan_question() # hello, Ivan, how are you?!
 ```
 ## Getting argument from input function in decorator
-But what if we want to create welcome and question functions, where we will pass name argument
+But what if we want to create welcome and question functions, where we will get name argument
 and return "hello, < name >, < function print >!" output

 In our decorator we should get first argument from args list and write it